April 2026 update:Â

 The "Feast of Creationâ â also known as âFeast of Creation in Christ", "Creation Dayâ or âCreation Sundayâ â is celebrated by many Christian churches on September 1 or the subsequent Sunday.Â

-Grounded in an ancient liturgical tradition of the Orthodox Church, this is a day to praise God as Creator and ponder the great mystery that everything was created through Christ.
-And, as a result, it also inspires us to care for the gift of the created world â which is why it also is a âWorld Day of Prayer for Creationâ.
+Grounded in an ancient liturgical tradition of the Eastern Orthodox Church, this is a day to praise God as Creator and ponder the great mystery that everything was created through Christ.
+And, as a result, it also inspires us to care for the gift of the created world â which is why it also celebrated as a âWorld Day of Prayer for Creationâ.

 WHY ON THAT DATE?